-The hearing aid contains two radio technologies, which are described helow:
+The hearing aid contains two radio technologies, which are described below:

 The hearing aid contains a radio transceiver using short-range magnetic induction technology working at 3.84 MHz.
-The magnetic field strength of the transmitter is very weak and always below 15 nW (typically below -40 dBuA/m (-12.20 dBuA/ft) at 10 meter (33 feet) distance.
+The magnetic field strength of the transmitter is very weak and is always below 15 nW [typically below -40 dBμA/m at a 10 meter/33 ft. distance].

-The hearing aid also contains a radio transceiver using Bluetooth Low Energy (BLE) and a proprietary shortrange radio technology both working at ISM band 2.4 GHz.
+The hearing aid also contains a radio transceiver using Bluetooth Low Energy (BLE) and a proprietary short-range radio technology both working at ISM band 2.4 GHz.
 The radio transmitter is weak and always below 3 mW equal to 4.8 dBm in total radiated power.

 The hearing aid complies with international standards concerning electromagnetic compatibility and human exposure.
-Only use your hearing aid in areas where wireless transmission is permitted.